unoplatform/Uno.Wasm.Bootstrap/Readme.md

 These lines change the configuration of the GC and logging, to determine when a GC occurs.
 More options are available in the `Environment Variables` section of [the mono documentation](http://docs.go-mono.com/?link=man%3amono(1)).

+### Configuration Environment Variables
+The bootstrapper provides a set of environment variables that reflect the configuration provided at build time:

+- `UNO_BOOTSTRAP_MONO_RUNTIME_MODE`, which specifies the runtime mode configuration (see above for valid values)
+- `UNO_BOOTSTRAP_LINKER_ENABLED`, which is set to `True` if the linker was enabled, otherwise `False`
+- `UNO_BOOTSTRAP_DEBUGGER_ENABLED`, which is set to `True` if the debugging support was enabled, otherwise `False`
+- `UNO_BOOTSTRAP_MONO_RUNTIME_CONFIGURATION`, which provides the mono runtime configuration, which can be can either be `release` or `debug`.

+Those variables can be accessed through [Environment.GetEnvironmentVariable](https://docs.microsoft.com/en-us/dotnet/api/system.environment.getenvironmentvariable).

 ### Dependency management
 The Uno Bootstrapper uses RequireJS for the dependency management, allowing for dependencies to be resolved in a stable manner.